jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/README.md

 easy_install --upgrade google-api-python-client
 ```
 ### Create your `client_secrets.json` file
+For i2Gmail to connect to your GMail account you need to create a new application at Google APIs Console.

 1. Go to [Google APIs Console](https://console.developers.google.com/flows/enableapi?apiid=gmail,contacts&credential=client_key)
 2. Verify that `Create a project` is selected